zapman449/monitorama_2016_notes/Tue03__CHICKEN.and.WAFFLES.Identifying.and.Handling.Malice__by_Eron.Nicholson.and.Noah.Lorang.md

         * etc.
     * Evaluated a handful of commercial hardware appliances.
     * Frustrated with perf, avail and weird SSL issues
-    * "Supposed to fail-open"
+    * "Supposed to fail-open"... didn't happen.
     * No measurable protection.
 * What do you actually want in a defense system?
     * Protection against app level attacks
-    * Allow our actual users to keep using the application uninterupted.
+    * Allow our actual users to keep using the application uninterrupted.
     * Take advantages of all the data we have available, we know what normal traffic looks like.
 We have auth'ed users.
     * Transparent in what gets blocked & why